 Red Candy Metallic was only offered for four model years: 2010-2013.
 This color is special, due to the way the paint changes in different lighting conditions.
 Red Candy isn't as bright as some of the other Mustang shades, but it definitely can shine.
 It reminds us a bit of Laser Red, but slightly more pinkish and glossy.
 This color looks especially good when paired with black accessories.

 Lava Red looks completely different depending on whether you're seeing it during the day or at night.
 At night, Lava Red almost looks dark brown or black.
 In sunlight, the red flake glimmers.
 This color is certainly rare and unique, but it's also stunning in its own right.
 It’s noticeably darker than even Crimson Red, the 40th Anniversary Mustang exclusive color.

 Rio Red often gets ignored.
 While the color is a lot flatter than some of our other favorites, that's part of the charm.
 This sporty shade of Mustang red is loved by many SN95 owners.
 It’s popular, with a long run that lasted from 1994 to 1999.

 You simply can’t talk about red Mustangs without bringing up Poppy Red.
-Offered in 1964-1/2 and 1965, Poppy Red is one of the most noteable shades of red offered on the Mustang in its over half-century of existence.
-Pictured here on a Convertible, you really can’t go wrong with this classic combo.
-Not to mention, it’s also on our Top 10 list as well!
+Offered only in 1964.5 and 1965, Poppy Red is one of the most notable Mustang colors of all-time.
+Pictured here on a convertible, you really can’t go wrong with this classic combo.
+The slight orange tint makes it sporty and sleek.

 Image Credit: WildWillyWalker Photography, arizonacollectorcars.com, pinkmustangs.com, Mustangs Daily, SVTPerformance